Night parrot: Conservation status

 The population size of this species is not known, but assumed to be continuing to decline.
 As of July 2022, it is listed on the IUCN Red List as Critically endangered.
 According to the IUCN Red List the night parrot has a population of 40–500, or possibly larger.
 It is listed as Endangered under the Environment Protection and Biodiversity Conservation Act 1999 by the Australian government.

 Important Bird Areas

 Sites identified by BirdLife International as being important for night parrot conservation are the Diamantina and Astrebla Grasslands of western Queensland, and the Fortescue Marshes of the Pilbara.

 Sightings

 The night parrot remains one of the world's most elusive and mysterious birds.
 Reliable records of the bird have been few and far between, with efforts to locate the species proving fruitless after an authenticated report from 1912.

+Local reports of sightings continued regularly over the following century, but for many decades none were accompanied by enough evidence for skeptics to conclude that they were reliable.
 In 1979, ornithologist Shane Parker from the South Australian Museum spotted an apparent flock of the birds in the far north of South Australia.
 A roadkill specimen was discovered in 1990 by scientists returning from an expedition in a remote part of Queensland.